DRA-chaos/Solutions-to-the-Lab-Exercises---IBM-Qiskit-Summer-School-2021/README.md

 # Solutions-to-the-Lab-Exercises---IBM-Qiskit-Summer-School-2021
-This repository holds the solutions to the lab exercises of the IBM Qiskit Summer School 2021 and the lecture notes cooresponding to the delivered talks.
+This repository holds the solutions to the lab exercises of the IBM Qiskit Summer School 2021 and the lecture notes corresponding to the lectures delivered.